List of accidents and incidents involving the Boeing B-52 Stratofortress

-The Boeing B-52 Stratofortress has been operational with the United States Air Force since 5 June, 1955.
-This list is of accidents and incidents involving the B-52 resulting in loss of life, severe injuries, or a loss of aircraft (damaged beyond repair).
-Incidents where the aircraft is damaged but repaired are not included.
+The Boeing B-52 Stratofortress has been operational with the United States Air Force since 5 June 1955.
+This list is of accidents and incidents involving the B-52 resulting in loss of life, severe injuries, or a loss of an aircraft (damaged beyond repair).
+Incidents in which the aircraft was damaged but repaired are not included.

-1950-1959
+1950–1959

 1956

 On 16 February, after an inflight fire on the right wing, a B-52B (tail number 53-0384) from the 93rd Bombardment Wing (Heavy) out of Castle Air Force Base (AFB), Merced County, California, crashed on a functional flight test near Tracy, California.
-Four crew members including the deputy wing commander died while four others survived.
+Four crew members including the deputy wing commander Patrick D. Fleming died while four others survived.

 After an inflight fire, on 16 September, a "B" model (tail number 53-0393) of the 93rd Bombardment Wing, Castle AFB, crashed 9 mi southeast of Madera, California.
 The pilot and copilot ejected safely, but the remaining five crew members died.
 No cause is listed.

 On 30 November, a RB-52B (tail number 52-8716) from the 93rd Bombardment Wing, Castle AFB, crashed 4 mi north of the base during takeoff on a training flight.
 Six crew members plus four instructors died.
 On a night mission, while climbing to 500 ft, the aircraft dropped to a 5° nose down attitude.
 During the investigation, no technical issues or structural failures were found.
 It is believed the accident was caused by either by a wrong maneuver by the pilot or because the crew was distracted.
 Following the accident, the Air Force recommended that flaps could not be raised below a minimum of 1,000 ft.
 This is the worst single aircraft loss of life accident in the B-52s operating history.
 This was also the third B-52 crash at Castle AFB in eight months.